Unboxed-Software/solana-course/content/program-testing.md

 ### 2. Initialize testing framework

 Now we’re going to focus on writing some unit tests for this program.
-Our tests will focus on whether or not the program works as intended when provided the proper data, as well as how it handles unexpected or malicious input.
+Our tests will focus on whether or not the program works as intended when provided the proper data.
+We'll also test how it handles unexpected or malicious input.
 Remember, our goal when testing is to try to catch bugs and ensure security so it’s important to also write tests that are *supposed* to fail.
 We’re not just focused on testing if the code works, we’re also interested in testing the robustness of our code.

 To get started, we’re going to declare a section of the `processor.rs` file for testing and import the necessary crates.